Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization: Interpreting and Improving SOAP via KL Minimization

 \section{Interpreting and Improving SOAP via KL Minimization}

 We extend the KL perspective to better understand and improve the estimation scheme used in SOAP.

-\paragraph{Interpreting SOAP's estimation as covariance estimation} Recall that SOAP (\cref{eq:soap}) applies Shampoo’s scheme to estimate its Kronecker factors and then performs RMSProp updates in the eigenbasis of these factors.
+\paragraph{Interpreting SOAP's estimation as covariance estimation} Recall that SOAP (\cref{eq:soap}) applies Shampoo’s scheme to estimate its Kronecker factors and then performs RMSProp (Adam) updates in the eigenbasis of these factors.
 Consequently, the interpretation of SOAP’s Kronecker factor estimation is identical to that of Shampoo.
 RMSProp’s second-moment estimation in the eigenbasis can itself be interpreted as the optimal solution to a separate KL divergence minimization problem, as established in \cref{claim:soap_2nd_est} (see \cref{app:proof_claim5} for a proof).
 The KL perspective---distinct from the Frobenius-norm viewpoint \citep{george2018fast,eschenhagen2025purifying}---provides a new lens for understanding RMSProp's estimation in the eigenbasis as the estimation of augmented eigenvalues of a covariance matrix under KL divergence.

-When an outdated eigenbasis is used, RMSProp's scheme (Step 4a of \cref{box:qr_for_kl}) for eigenvalue estimation can be viewed as a correction in an augmented (full-diagonal) space, $\mQ \mathrm{Diag}(\vd) \mQ^\top$, analogous in spirit to the Frobenius-norm interpretation but derived under the KL framework.
-This perspective also highlights a close similarity to KL-Shampoo's estimation scheme: recall that we introduced a comparable correction (Step~3a of \cref{box:qr_for_kl}) for KL-Shampoo, but in the original Kronecker-factored diagonal space, $\mQ \mathrm{Diag}(\vlambda_a \otimes \vlambda_b) \mQ^\top$.
+\paragraph{Viewing KL-Shampoo and SOAP's eigenvalue estimations as corrections for outdated eigenbasis} When an outdated eigenbasis is used, RMSProp's scheme (Step 4a of \cref{box:qr_for_kl}) for eigenvalue estimation can be viewed as a correction in an augmented (full-diagonal) eigen space, $\mQ \mathrm{Diag}(\vd) \mQ^\top$, analogous in spirit to the Frobenius-norm interpretation \citep{eschenhagen2025purifying} but derived under the KL framework.
+This perspective also highlights a close similarity to KL-Shampoo's estimation scheme: recall that we introduced a comparable correction (Step~3a of \cref{box:qr_for_kl}) for KL-Shampoo, but in the original Kronecker-factored diagonal eigen space, $\mQ \mathrm{Diag}(\vlambda_a \otimes \vlambda_b) \mQ^\top$.